 Why study Animal Behaviour at Flinders?

-- offers a broad background in animal behaviour, which can form the basis for further study in areas of specialisation including behavioural ecology, conservation biology, education, medicine (human and veterinary), psychology and law.
+- This degree forms the basis for further study in areas such as behavioural ecology, conservation biology, education, medicine (human and veterinary), psychology and law.

 Combined degree options

 You can combine this degree with any other bachelor degree within the College of Science and Engineering, subject to meeting entry requirements.

 You can combine this course with the following: